aurae-runtime/ae/README.md

 ### **What is `aer`?**

-The intention is to build an automatically generated CLI tool called [`aer`](https://github.com/aurae-runtime/aurae/tree/main/aer), which is based on the Rust client that has the identical scope of a single _[auraed](https://github.com/aurae-runtime/aurae/tree/main/auraed)_ node.
+[`aer`](https://github.com/aurae-runtime/aurae/tree/main/aer) is a CLI tool based on the Rust client which has the identical scope as a single _[auraed](https://github.com/aurae-runtime/aurae/tree/main/auraed)_ node.

-The tool will be aimed at "POWER-USERS" and exists as a rapid way to develop and debug against APIs that change frequently.
-For example, an [auraed](https://github.com/aurae-runtime/aurae/tree/main/auraed) developer can make a change to an existing API and test it locally against a single daemon.
+The tool is aimed at "POWER-USERS" and exists as a rapid way to develop and debug against APIs that change frequently.
+For example, an [auraed](https://github.com/aurae-runtime/aurae/) developer can make a change to an existing API and test it locally against a single daemon.

 ### **What is `ae`?**

-We want to create and maintain a CLI tool, `ae` that is based on the Go client and has a broader view than `aer`.
+We have created and maintain a CLI tool, `ae` that is based on the Go client and has a broader view than `aer`.

 The purpose will be to use `ae` for clusters of [Aurae](https://github.com/aurae-runtime/aurae) nodes and will probably work similar to `aer`, but not completely!